-It involves choosing routes – either on or off trail – to find the controls, and get to the finish line.
+It involves choosing routes – either on or off trail – to find the controls and get to the finish line.

-Let us assume, for a moment, that raising PG children is the territory – mostly uncharted – an immense territory that is undeniably spectacular; interspersed with infinite vistas, unforeseen precipices, and chance sink-holes.
+Let us assume, for a moment, that raising PG children is the territory – mostly uncharted – an immense territory that is undeniably spectacular; interspersed with infinite vistas, unforeseen precipices, and chance sinkholes.

 For the parents navigating the territory, the journey is, at times, heady and hazardous and, at other times, so truly extraordinary that attempts to describe it seem like a hyperbolic narrative of what it is to be human, a narrative that many people will have limited capacity to understand nor, perhaps, even imagine:

-The art… there’s an art to this?
+The art… there is an art to this?
 Anguish, plenty of that.
 Beauty.
-That’s my favorite part.
+That’s my favourite part.
 The beauty is in watching them grow.
 The big things, like graduating from grad school, and the little things, like making friends by themselves for the first time.
 The tumultuous things, like trying to fit into a school program that wasn’t designed for them while they manipulate it to be what they need (often in spite of the teachers and rules !), a system that couldn’t even begin to imagine they exist.
 (Emphasis added)

 (Mother of two PG girls, now adults).

-We raise our very gifted children in a world mostly designed for less cognitively advanced, less intense and more easily fathomable youngsters.
+We raise our very gifted children in a world mostly designed for less cognitively advanced, less intense, and more easily fathomable youngsters.

 What is it like to be the guardian, the guide and the interpreter of these very exceptional children?
 How do parents of the uncommonly gifted find their own way on this assuredly surprising parenting journey?
-What is nature of the skill set and the knowledge base, that will best inform them, providing hope and vision – essential scaffolding – for a surefire passageway for their PG children, as they emerge from childhood into an autonomous and fruitful adulthood?
+What is the nature of the skill set and the knowledge base, that will best inform them, providing hope and vision – essential scaffolding – for a sure-fire passageway for their PG children, as they emerge from childhood into an autonomous and fruitful adulthood?